carpentries/lesson-transition/beta-phase-workflow.md

 After deleting their fork, they can re-fork using the same process they used previously, by clicking the fork button at the top of the lesson repository.

+##### Danger in synchronisation

-Again, this is the ONLY way to update a fork.
-To illustrate why, I will show you what happens if you try to use GitHub's method of "synchronizing a fork".
+To illustrate why all forks must be deleted, I will show you what happens if you try to use GitHub's method of "synchronizing a fork".

 All GitHub forks will have a button that allows you to synchronize the default branch of your fork with the corresponding branch of the lesson repository.
 The problem is: the corresponding branch has a completely different commit history and git WILL merge it, regardless of how nonsensical the lesson repository becomes.